n8n-io/n8n-docs/docs/integrations/builtin/credentials/mondaycom.md

 - A **Client ID**
 - A **Client Secret**

-To generate both these fields, register a new monday.com application with the scopes `boards:write` and `boards:read`.
+To generate both these fields, register a new monday.com application.
 Refer to [Creating a new app](https://developer.monday.com/apps/docs/manage){:target=_blank .external-link} for instructions, and refer to [OAuth and permissions](https://developer.monday.com/apps/docs/oauth){:target=_blank .external-link} for details on the OAuth setup.

 Use these settings in your app: